swyddfa/lsp-devtools/docs/lsp-devtools/guide/record-command.rst

    .. tip::

-      Format strings are also a powerful filtering mechanism! - any messages that do not fit with the supplied format will not be shown
+      Format strings are also a powerful filtering mechanism! - By default, any messages that do not fit with the supplied format will not be shown, use the :option:`--keep-unformatted` option to change this

    Format strings use the following syntax

-   .. admonition:: Feedback Wanted!

-      We're looking for feedback on this syntax, especially when it comes to formatting lists of items.
-      Let us know by `opening an issue <https://github.com/swyddfa/lsp-devtools/issues/new>`_ if you have any thoughts or suggested improvements

-   Similar to Python's :ref:`python:formatstrings` a pair of braces (``{}``) denote a placeholder where a value can be inserted.
+   Similar to Python's :external+python:std:ref:`formatstrings` a pair of braces (``{}``) denote a placeholder where a value can be inserted.
    Inside the braces you can then select and the message field you want to be inserted using a dot-separated syntax that should feel familiar if you've ever used `jq <https://jqlang.github.io/jq/>`_::

      Message: